 Following in the footsteps of Herbert Marcuse, the left has embraced the doctrine of Repressive Tolerance.
 In line with this thesis, the left maintains that everyone has the right to be free from fear and misery.
 Consequently, they hold that the government is responsible for the individual’s personal well-being.
 If the government fails to achieve this, they believe that the citizens should take matters into their own hands.
 In other words, the hooligans must antagonize anyone who stands in the way of progress.
 In other words, the implication of Repressive Tolerance holds that a mere instance of “emotional harm” is as violent as a physical assault.
 Consistently with Marcuse’s thesis that everyone is entitled to freedom from misery, the PC left aspires to relieve the individual of their personal responsibility to be happy and obligates the state to care for their emotional well-being.
 In this sense, the environment of safe-spaces where micro-aggressions are policed is a microcosm of the ideal society the hard left intends to impose upon society.

 Their position leaves a number of obvious questions that they seldom manage to answer convincingly.
 (1) Why should the individual’s personal well-being be the responsibility of the state rather than their own?
 After all, it is the responsibility of clinical psychologists to help their clients develop healthier emotional dispositions with the purpose of empowering them to solve their own problems.
-This implies that it is entirely possible for people to overcome micro-aggressions and other personal sleights simply by achieving a higher level of mental health.
+This implies that it is entirely possible for people to overcome micro-aggressions and other personal slights simply by achieving a higher level of mental health.
 (2) How can the proponents of Repressive Tolerance usurp the First Amendment and grant themselves the power to silence individuals who agitate their mentally unstable peers?
 (3) How can the doctrine of Repressive Tolerance avoid falling down the slippery slope of totalitarianism?
 In other words, what stops the enforces of political correctness from abusing their power?
 (4) Who gets to decide what is truly offensive and where can the lines be drawn on what types of utterances can be banished?
 Most definitions of micro-aggressions do not require a reasonable person to regard the utterance in question as offensive.
 Instead, all that needs to be shown is that someone has simply taken umbrage to the aforementioned claim.
 (5) How can the proponents of Repressive Tolerance solve what Friedrich Hayek referred to as the “Knowledge Problem“?
 Although Hayek developed his argument within the context of economics, it is applicable to a broad range of social problems.
-In order to solve any complex problem, one needs access to a great deal of information, much of which is part of a highly specialized domain.
-In order to obtain such material, one must engage in a vigorous exchange of ideas, often at the risk of committing the so-called micro-aggressions.
+In order to solve any complex problem, one needs access to a great deal of information by engaging in a vigorous exchange of ideas, often at the risk of committing the so-called micro-aggressions.
 For example, in order for the “scholars” of Women’s Studies to properly understand the relations between genders, they must consider the findings of biologists on this matter.

-Marcuse and his followers never answered these questions and did not develop a comprehensive theoretical framework to deal with them.
+Marcuse and his followers never answered these questions and instead stigmatized their opponents as “crypto-fascists”.
 However, it is possible to provide a seemingly plausible defense of their views by regarding them as a reflection of Plato’s Philosopher King thesis.
 In the Republic, Plato proposed a theory of knowledge to suggest that one may cultivate an understanding of politics similarly to how one may do so with respect to mathematics.
 In other words, if one is sufficiently intelligent and dedicated, they may solve any political problem, just as they would be able to do so for a mathematical proof.
 While it is questionable that even the most intelligent cohort of political thinkers could develop a comprehensive solution to all political problems, it is far from clear that they will have the will-power to do what is right.

 To address this problem, Plato developed the tripartite conception of the soul.
 As Plato had it, the soul consisted of three elements: the logical, spirited and the appetitive.
 The latter two corresponded to the passionate and the instinctive parts of the human psyche, while the former represented the intellectual capabilities.
 Plato maintained that the Philosopher King should be able to subjugate his egoistic instincts to his rational judgment.
 In other words, the Philosopher King knows what is best for the public and has the moral fortitude to do so, irrespective of whether they welcome the change.